Top 10 In-Memory Computing experts to follow

 Dr. Katherine Yelick: A professor at UC Berkeley and an Associate Lab Director at Lawrence Berkeley National Laboratory, Yelick’s work on programming languages and compilers has paved the way for more efficient exascale computing.

-Dr. John Shalf: As the CTO at the National Research Scientific Computing Center (NERSC), Shalf’s expertise lies in energy-efficient supercomputing.
-His insights are crucial in the towards sustainable exascale machines.
+Dr. John Shalf: As the CTO at the National Energy Research Scientific Computing Center (NERSC), Shalf’s expertise lies in energy-efficient supercomputing.
+His insights are crucial in the race towards sustainable exascale machines.

 Dr. Satoshi Matsuoka: Director at RIKEN Center for Computational Science, Japan, Matsuoka has been involved in several supercomputing projects, including the Post-K supercomputer, aiming to achieve exascale performance.